scala/docs.scala-lang/_overviews/scala3-macros/tutorial/compiletime.md

 ## Reporting

-It is possible to emmit error messages when inlining code.
+It is possible to emit error messages when inlining code.

 ```scala
 inline def doSomething(inline mode: Boolean): Unit =